CJuanvip/CMEOptions/README.md

 ## `tp.py`

 `tp.py` is the TeX processing script.
 It draws on the data scraping of `sp.py` and the data processing of `wi.py` to format the data in a presentable PDF.
 Currently, `tp.py` implements `oi_tex_maker()`, which presents a snapshot of the options market, with average call, put, and options strikes as well as total open delta position in the market.

+## `odb.py`

+`odb.py` is a script to implement and maintain a database to track historical records of the option market.
+For example, I've posited that the average put strike is a point of resistance in the market.
+By tracking the underlying price and the average put strike over time, we can confirm or disprove this for the supported commodities.